-Sample collection for Be dating from Clear Creek and Pine Creek valleys was conducted in the summers of 2017 and 2018.
+Sample collection for 10Be dating from Clear Creek and Pine Creek valleys was conducted in the summers of 2017 and 2018.
 Twelve samples were collected from exposed, glacially sculpted bedrock surfaces along the Clear Creek (n=8) and Pine Creek (n=4) valley floors, spanning from just within range-front moraines up to each respective cirque (Figs. 2 and 3).
-Bedrock surfaces located in the bottoms of valley floors - where glacial erosion is maximized - were specifically targeted since the potential for incomplete scouring of these surfaces can lead to inherited nuclides and ages that are older than expected.

-Samples were processed at the University at Buffalo Cosmogenic Isotope Laboratory following the versions of quartz purification and beryllium extraction procedures refined at the University of Vermont (Corbett et al., 2016).
-After quartz purification, samples were dissolved in acid along with a Be carrier spike in two batches each with a process blank.
+Samples were processed at the University at Buffalo Cosmogenic Isotope Laboratory following slightly modified versions of quartz purification and beryllium extraction procedures refined at the University of Vermont (Corbett et al., 2016).
+After quartz purification, samples were dissolved in acid along with a 9Be carrier spike.
 Beryllium was then purified and extracted, oxidized, and packed into targets for measurement at the Center for Accelerated Mass Spectrometry at Lawrence Livermore National Laboratory.
-Be/Be ratios were measured and standardized to the reported 07KNSTD3110 ratio of 2.85 x 10-12 (Nishiizumi et al., 2007).
-For samples collected in 2018, the process blank Be/Be ratio was 2.96 x 10-15, and for samples collected in 2017 the process blank Be/Be ratio was 9.56 x 10-16 (see Table 1 for details on sample collection dates).
+10Be/9Be ratios were measured and standardized to the reported 07KNSTD3110 ratio of 2.85 x 10-12 (Nishiizumi et al., 2007).
 Our 12 ages and 10 previously published ages were calculated using the Cronus Earth online calculator (developmental version 3;

-https://hess.ess.washington.edu/math/index\dev.html; Balco et al., 2008).
-We calculate ages using the Promontory Point production rate (Lifton et al., 2015) and the LSDn scaling model (Lifton et al., 2014) - a combination used extensively throughout the western US (e.g., Licciardi and Pierce, 2018; Quirk et al., 2018; Brugger et al., 2019b; Schweinsberg et al., 2020).
+https://hess.ess.washington.edu/math/index_dev.html; Balco et al., 2008).
+We calculate ages using the Promontory Point production rate (Lifton et al., 2015) and the LSDn scaling model (Lifton et al., 2014) - a combination used extensively throughout the western US (e.g., Licciardi and Pierce, 2018; Quirk et al., 2018; Brugger et al., 2019; Schweinsberg et al., 2020).
 Below, we discuss in more detail how different production rate calibrations and scaling schemes impact our results.
-We do not attempt to make any corrections for snow cover or post-depositional bedrock surface erosion.

 Figure 3.
 Field photos of ice-sculpted bedrock surfaces from selected locations.

 Clockwise from top left: 18CC-04, 18PC-01, 18PC-05, 17CC-08.
 Color scheme for ages matches Figures 2 and 4: Clear Creek valley samples = green; Pine Creek valley samples = blue.

 To calculate retreat rates, we used the BACON program in R (Blaauw and Christen, 2011).
 This program generates age-depth models for stratigraphic records based on chronologic constraints at various depths.
-Here, we use the Be ages and their 1-sigma internal uncertainties measured in each valley as the age input and the geographic coordinates of each age as the depth inputs.
-The position along the valley floor is scaled such that the toe of the glacier at the LGM is the starting point (e.g., 100% or maximum length), and the base of each valley's cirque wall is the end point (e.g., 0% or minimum length).
-The model then interpolates between each point using Bayesian analysis and the geologic principle of superposition to build an age-length model with an unweighted statistical treatment of uncertainty.
-The interpolation between points is smoothed (i.e. non-linear) based on retreat rates at previous positions.
-The retreat rates presented here are net retreat rates, because it is possible there may have been short-lived re-advances that did not lead to significant moraine deposition.
-BACON outputs a time series of age-length points and non-Gaussian 95% confidence intervals.
-Calculated retreat rates are assumed to be linear, and we report the 95% uncertainty range.
+The model takes each age and the depth of the constraint as inputs.
+The model then interpolates between each point using Bayesian analysis and the geologic principle of superposition to build an age-depth model of sedimentation rate with a statistical treatment of uncertainty.
+Here, we use the 10Be ages measured in each valley and their geographic coordinates as positions along the length of each respective valley floor, where the toe of the glacier at the LGM is the starting point (e.g., 100% or maximum length), and the base of each valley's cirque wall is the end point (e.g., 0% or minimum length).
+The retreat rates presented here are net retreat rates, although it is possible there may have been short-lived re-advances that did not lead to significant moraine deposition.
+BACON outputs a time series of age-length points and 95% confidence intervals.